 - Identify strengths and weaknesses within the current health care system

 - Demonstrate knowledge of health care initiatives and how they affect health promotion and illness prevention

-- Shows consideration for peers
+- Positive and professional, shows consideration for peers

 Grading System: Letters

 Passing Grade: The standard, minimum passing grade for University Arts and Sciences students is a D (50%).
 See below for grade requirements related to transfer credit.

 Other Pertinent Information Relevant to Transfer: NLC's HADM 310 (3) transfers to UNBC as HHSC 103: Health Care Systems (3).
 UNBC requires a minimum cumulative GPA of 3.00 on all 60 credits transferred into the Northern Baccalareate Nursing program.
 Students are encouraged to check minimum final grade requirements for transfer credit into other nursing or health programs.
 A minimum final course grade of "C" (2.00 GPA) or higher may be required.

 Textbooks are subject to change.
 Please contact the bookstore at your local campus for current book lists.